nathannye/sanity-yaml/README.md

     },
   },

+  // Optional: Remove defineField wrapper from generated fields
+  // When true, fields will be plain objects instead of defineField() calls
+  removeDefineField: false,

   // Required: Define your filesets
   filesets: {
     // Each fileset generates files for schemas in a YAML file